Greywater is household wastewater that comes from:

 Don’t dispose of household chemicals down the sink.
 Contact your local council or water authority for information about chemical collection services.

-Our Code of practice – Onsite wastewater management (publication 891) has more information about managing wastewater.
+Our Code of practice – Onsite wastewater management (publication 891) has more information about managing domestic wastewater.

 Read more about wastewater